Overview

 In-Line Peer Stories & Validation of Design Tension

-to encourage users to be financially healthy, i thought of bringing in social aspects so people can look at how peers are doing. a lot of problems arose when started, and there were split opinion in whether this function should exist.
-Supporters found it motivating, opposers found it undermines privacy/ distracting. the function evolved as follows:
+To encourage users to be financially healthy, I thought of bringing in social aspects so people can look at how their peers are doing.
+A lot of problems arose when it started, and there was a split opinion on whether this function should exist.
+Supporters found it motivating, opposers found it undermines privacy or distracting.
+The function evolved as follows:

 Changed to Modal Peer Stories to be less intrusive